Why King Crimson’s ‘Starless and Bible Black’ Led to More Changes

 Possibly the only thing more challenging, unpredictable and even befuddling than King Crimson’s otherworldly musical creations at the start of the '70s was their ever-shifting personnel.
 By the end of the band's first half-decade of existence, leader Robert Fripp had already gone through several lineups.

-Thankfully, for Crimson’s sixth long-player, ‘Starless and Bible Black,’ which was released on March 29, 1974, they had found some measure of stability around Fripp, bassist/vocalist John Wetton, drummer Bill Bruford, multi-instrumentalist (violin, viola, keyboards) David Cross, and lyricist Richard Palmer-James, whose unorthodox wordplay capably filled the role vacated by Fripp’s longtime foil, Peter Sinfield.
+But King Crimson’s sixth album Starless and Bible Black arrived on March 29, 1974, during a period of relative stability.
+Fripp was again surrounded by bassist/vocalist John Wetton, drummer Bill Bruford and multi-instrumentalist (violin, viola, keyboards) David Cross from 1973's Larks' Tongues in Aspic.
+Also back was lyricist Richard Palmer-James, whose unorthodox wordplay capably filled the role vacated by Fripp’s longtime foil, Peter Sinfield.

 Musically, though, King Crimson’s restless experimenting continued thanks to a renewed focus on improvisation that saw all but two of the new album’s songs recorded live in concert, then overdubbed and cleansed of crowd noise in the studio.
-Both of those studio-only creations kicked off ‘Starless and Bible Black,’ whose title was an allusion to Dylan Thomas’ ‘Under Milk Wood."
+Both of those studio-only creations kicked off Starless and Bible Black, whose title was an allusion to Dylan Thomas' "Under Milk Wood."

-The second half of ‘Starless and Bible Black’ bowed under the daunting weight of two epic instrumentals averaging ten minutes – edited down from their concert originals – of wanton improvisation.
-The title track slowly gained intensity around Fripp’s distorted, dive-bombing guitar-strangling until finally locking into a steady groove five minutes in, and then gradually decomposing again.
+The second half of Starless and Bible Black bowed under the daunting weight of two epic instrumentals averaging 10 minutes – edited down from their concert originals – of wanton improvisation.
+The title track slowly gained intensity around Fripp’s distorted, dive-bombing guitar strangling until finally locking into a steady groove five minutes in, and then gradually decomposing again.